tmfg/mmtis-national-access-point/nap/docker/README.md

 `docker-compose build`
 `docker-compose up -d`

+If you have problems with ckan related tables.
+Run initial db scripts.
+Go to /nap folder and run
+> psql -h localhost -p 5432 -U napote -f ckan-initial-db.sql napote Then you can run migrate scripts from /database folder
+> sh devdb_migrate.sh
+And all are set.

 If you want to take a look inside a docker container run e.g.
 `docker exec -it napote-db /bin/bash`